Begonia Care is fairly easy – these basic little annuals will totally transform your front yard and can't be messed up!

 Deer do not eat begonias, which is the happiest little gift ever in our front yard.
 Where we live we have so many deer.
-We've struggled to keep almost any plant safe from the deer, but these hardly little begonias make it every single year.
+We've struggled to keep almost any plants safe from the deer, but these hearty little begonias make it every single year.

 Are Begonias perennials (and will they come back?)

 Wax Begonias aren't perennials, and won't come back again next year outdoors.
 They can't handle a frost, so be sure to wait and plant them after the last winter frost.